-In Tittibhasana, tittibha is the Sanskrit word for "firefly."
-The Firefly Pose, or Tittibhasana, is an advanced asana for yogis at an intermediate or advanced level.
+In Tittibhasana (firefly pose), tittibha is the Sanskrit word for "firefly."
+The firefly pose is an advanced asana for yogis at an intermediate or advanced level.
+It is not an asana for beginners.
 The posture resembles the insect in flight.

-About Firefly Pose
+Step Into Firefly Pose

 - When you release the pose, do so from the core, not as a swinging motion of the legs.